SIGAME v3: Gas Fragmentation in Post-processing of Cosmological Simulations for More Accurate Infrared Line Emission Modeling: S I GAME version 3

-The \arepo-M51 simulation contains star-bursting regions as well as regions with hardly any ongoing star formation.
-The question we pose is; how does the gas density PDF change from one region to another and can we parametrize it for use in \simba?
+The \arepo-M51 simulation contains starbursting regions as well as regions with hardly any ongoing star formation.
+The question we pose is: how does the gas density PDF change from one region to another and can we parameterize it for use in a cosmological simulation of much lower resolution?
 To investigate this, we divide the \arepo-M51 simulation volume into cubes of $200$\,pc on a side and calculate the gas density PDF within each cube.
 The region size of $200$\,pc was chosen in order to represent typical \skirt cell sizes, and at the same time be large enough to contain enough elements in \arepo-M51 to properly sample the gas density PDF.
-We expect the PDF to move towards higher densities as the volume-averaged gas density of a region increases, but also as SFR density increases \citep{Kainulainen2009}.
-Figure\,\ref{fig:AREPO_PDFs} in Appendix\,\ref{app:PDF} shows the resulting mean PDFs of cells within $200$\,pc regions using teal dashed lines.
-In grey we show the $1\,\sigma$ spread for 12 bins of volume-averaged density, \nvw, and SFR density, \nSFR.
-A red vertical dashed line in each panel indicates the critical density, above which the cell data starts to be incomplete as some gas cells are converted into sink particles.
+We expect the PDF to move toward higher densities as the volume-averaged gas density of a region increases, but also as SFR density increases \citep{Kainulainen2009}.
+Figure\,\ref{fig:AREPO_PDFs} shows the resulting mean PDFs of cells within $200$\,pc regions using teal dashed lines.
+In gray we show the $1\sigma$ spread for 12 bins of volume-averaged density, \nvw, and SFR density, \nSFR.
+A red vertical dashed line in each panel indicates the critical density, above which the cell data start to be incomplete as some gas cells are converted into sink particles.

-Due to the spread in PDFs, as indicated with grey areas in Figure\,\ref{fig:AREPO_PDFs}, we cannot just interpolate between PDFs.
+Due to the spread in PDFs, as indicated with gray areas in Figure\,\ref{fig:AREPO_PDFs}, we cannot just interpolate between PDFs.
 Instead, we make a parametric fit, such that the fit parameters depend on \nvw and \nSFR.
-For the parametric fit, we build on previous work showing that the density distribution of a collapsing cloud can be approximated by a log-normal with a power-law tail.
-Simulations of gravo-magneto-hydrodynamic turbulent fragmentation have shown that the density field of an isothermal star-forming cloud is well approximated by a log-normal distribution at low density and a power-law distribution at high density \citep{Klessen2000,Collins12a,Burkhart2015,Mocz2017,padoan2017ApJ...840...48P,Burkhart2018}:
+For the parametric fit, we build on previous work showing that the density distribution of a collapsing cloud can be approximated by a lognormal with a power law tail.
+As discussed in the Introduction, both observations and simulations show that the density field of an isothermal star-forming cloud is well approximated by a lognormal distribution at low density and a power law distribution at high density. \citet{Burkhart2018} describes the resulting PDF as